Upper Gastro-Intestinal (GI) surgery

 Contact Us

-A member of the UGI team (see below) will be in contact with you within 3 working days after your initial endoscopy to introduce the team and their role.
-If you have any questions with what has been discussed today or would like to talk sooner, please contact the UGI clinical nurse specialist.
+A member of the team will be in contact with you within three working days after your initial endoscopy, to introduce themselves and their role.

-Upper GI Clinical Nurse Specialists
+Upper GI Clinical Nurse Specialists and Navigators

-Contact number: 01332 786561 (with answerphone)
+Telephone: 01332 786561 (with answerphone)

 Physiotherapy after Upper-GI surgery